yankees all time home run leaders

 Berra hit exactly 30 twice in his career (1952 and 1956).
 Other than that, it was his yearly consistency that got him to where he eventually landed.
 After hitting two homers in seven games as a rookie in 1946, the backstop rattled off 16 straight seasons with at least 10 homers.
 On 11 of those occasions, Berra slugged at least 20 dingers.

 Between 1950 and 1956, Berra pulled off something we’re familiar with Mike Trout doing.
-During this seven-year stretch, he finished within the top three of MVP voting six times.
+During these seven years, he finished within the top three of MVP voting six times.
 The one time he didn’t?
 He finished fourth, which happened in 1952.
 While manning a physically taxing position like catcher, he averaged 27 home runs with 108 RBI and 93 runs scored during this time.

 Yankees All Time Home Run Leaders: The Rest